DivergentCodes/labrador/README.md

 [aws-actions/configure-aws-credentials](https://github.com/marketplace/actions/configure-aws-credentials-for-github-actions)
 Github Action.

 The AWS region always needs to be defined.
+It can also be set as a CLI argument or in the configuration file.
 - `AWS_REGION`

 Authenticating to AWS can be done using a profile, an API key, or an assumed role.